scottgallant/xaprb-src/content/blog/2015/11/10/what-its-like.md

 in which exactly twenty slides advance automatically after fifteen seconds each, for a total of five minutes.

-I had to wing it to some extent, and I while speaking I thought one of the slides might even have gotten lost in the void of the internet and I had to skip some stuff I'd planned (it was really confusing to see what slide was on screen), but I got through it.
+I had to wing it to some extent, and while speaking I thought one of the slides might even have gotten lost in the void of the internet and I had to skip some stuff I'd planned (it was really confusing to see what slide was on screen), but I got through it.
 Below I'm sharing my notes---which I did not